ImanMamauag/E-commerce-Sales-Analysis/README.md

 ## Executive Summary
-The analysis shows that while the business generated strong gross sales of ₹78.6M, cancellations and returns (₹8.9M) reduced net sales to ₹69.7M, with a cancellation rate of 11.36%.
-Sales are concentrated in a few categories, with “Set” accounting for nearly half of total revenue, and in a few regions such as Maharashtra, which alone contributes ~16%.
-To sustain growth, the business should reduce cancellations by addressing logistics and fulfillment challenges, diversify its product mix to reduce dependency on a single category, and expand sales in underperforming regions.
+<p align="justify"> The analysis shows that while the business generated strong **gross sales of ₹78.6M**, **cancellations and returns (₹8.9M) reduced net sales to ₹69.7M**, with a **cancellation rate of 11.36%**. **Sales are concentrated in a few categories, with “Set” accounting for nearly half of total revenue**, and **in a few regions such as Maharashtra, which alone contributes ~16%.** To sustain growth, the business should reduce cancellations by addressing logistics and fulfillment challenges, diversify its product mix to reduce dependency on a single category, and expand sales in underperforming regions.
 Additionally, customer spending can be increased through product bundling, personalized offers, and loyalty programs, while retention strategies such as targeted campaigns can drive repeat orders.
-These actions will strengthen revenue performance, reduce leakage, and unlock new growth opportunities.
+These actions will strengthen revenue performance, reduce leakage, and unlock new growth opportunities.</p>

 ## Key Insights